CopyNE: Better Contextual ASR by Copying Named Entities: Our CopyNE Model

 \section{Our CopyNE Model}

 This section describes our proposed CopyNE model.
-The basic idea is that the model incorporates a contextual NE dictionary as external knowledge and can choose to directly copy named entities from the dictionary.
-During training, a copy loss is designed to encourage the model to copy entities from the dictionary when the following n-gram appears in the dictionary.
-During inference, at each generation step, the model can either predict a single token or directly copy a entity (token span) from a given dictionary.
+The basic idea is that the model incorporates a contextual NE dictionary as external knowledge and can choose to directly copy NEs from the dictionary.
+We design a systematic framework to implement the idea.
+During training, a copy loss is designed to encourage the model to copy corresponding entities from the dictionary.
+During inference, at each generation step, the model can either predict a single token from token vocabulary or directly copy a entity from the given dictionary.